 GET request with the byte range of the content they would like to receive in a

-Range header.
+range header.
 If the content range cannot be delivered, a

 416 Requested Range Not Satisfiable is returned with the total number of available bytes in the

-Content-Range header.
+content-range header.
 This condition occurs when the client requests a content range that goes beyond the size of the content itself.

-Range header as described above.
+range header.
 If the content is the same, then the client receives a

 206 Partial Content status and the partial payload defined in the range.
 If the content has changed, the client receives a